 If you want to turn your old devices into cash, the right approach is logistical, not chemical.
 Here are the steps to follow to maximize your savings and earnings:

-Case Study: The Medals of the Tokyo 2020 Olympics
+Case Study: The Tokyo 2020 Olympic Medals

 In Brief (TL;DR)